vladdoster/yellowstone-fumarole/docs/fumarole_api.md

     taskset.wait_for_next()
 ```

-This is a really "simplified" process loop, your client has to keep tracking which slot to download and download any slot that ready to be download.
+This is a really "simplified" process loop; your client has to keep tracking which slot to download and download any slot that is ready to be downloaded.

 ## Fumarole State Machine

-The State of Fumarole and its business logic that decide what to download should be handled by a state machine.
+The State of Fumarole and its business logic, which decides what to download, should be handled by a state machine.

 Use the [python SDK implementation](../python//yellowstone-fumarole-client/yellowstone_fumarole_client/runtime/state_machine.py) as a reference.

 Here's the API spec of the Fumarole state-machine: